News & Tips

 Is it better to get an auto loan from your bank or the dealership?

-One of the savviest things you can do before getting your new car is to get a car loan pre-approval because it puts you in a more powerful negotiating position.
-SCCU auto loan pre-approvals are good for 30 days, and they give you a better idea of how much car you can afford, the interest rate, and monthly payments.
+Getting an auto loan pre-approval often puts you in a more powerful negotiating position.
+SCCU auto loan pre-approvals are good for 30 days, giving you a better idea of how much car you can afford, the interest rate, and monthly payments.
 With this “ticket” in hand, you’ll have an easier time deciding which car to buy and how much wiggle room you have for additional features.

 Rather wait until you’re meeting with a dealer?
-Be sure to ask for SCCU financing at the dealership for some of the best auto loan rates around.
+Be sure to ask for SCCU financing at the dealership for some of the best auto financing in Florida.

 Best Auto Loans in Florida | Space Coast Credit Union

-At SCCU, we make the auto loan purchasing process fast and convenient.
-You’ll get to enjoy no application fees, flexible terms , and low rates for new and used vehicles.
+At SCCU, we make auto loan financing in Florida fast and convenient.
+You’ll enjoy no application fees, flexible terms9, and low rates8 for new and used vehicles.
 Learn more about our auto loans here.
-We invite you to visit our car buying center to estimate your monthly purchase or refinance payment and for more helpful resources.
-We also offer exclusive rates for community heroes.
-You can apply for a loan online, in a branch, or over the phone.
+We invite you to visit our car buying center to estimate your monthly purchase or refinance payment.
+Apply for an auto loan online, in a branch, or over the phone.
 Feel free to contact us, and our Team Members will be more than happy to answer any questions you have.

 APR = Annual Percentage Rate